mbogosian/balanced-hangman/README.md

   beat me to it with [a more complete implementation](http://bit.ly/1n56ZR0).
 (I am apparently frequently late to the party, and often underdressed when I finally arrive.)
-So I scrapped mine, and used that one.
+So I scrapped mine and used that one.

   This approach does impose additional requirements.
 For example, at least the proxy script must be hosted from a web server that supports PHP